-Assessment tasks for 7-12 type should vary in nature and reflect outlines specific to NESA course syllabus documents.
+Assessment tasks for Stage 6 should vary in nature and reflect outlines specific to NESA course syllabus documents.

-Assessment in the form of exams must not exceed the recommended percentage of overall assessment weighting as outlined in course syllabus documents.
+Assessment in the form of examinations must not exceed the recommended percentage of overall assessment weighting as outlined in course syllabus documents.
 An assessment schedule, to be filed in the monitoring folders for Years 11- 12, is to be created, addressing assessable components, outcomes and the weightings of each task.